More pages in this section

 Ann is one of Australia's leading business executives with a career that spans Government, Banking and Cruise Tourism.
 She is also an active philanthropist.

 Ann is the Chair of UNICEF Australia, Enero Group and Port of Townsville.
-She is a Non-executive Director of National Australia Bank and Sydney Airport.
+She is a Non-executive Director of National Australia Bank.
 She is also a Director of Infrastructure Victoria, Cape York Partnerships, the Museum of Contemporary Art Australia and the Australia and New Zealand School of Government (ANZSOG).

 Ann is an Adviser, the former Chairman and was Chief Executive Officer of Carnival Australia for a decade.
 Carnival Australia is the largest cruise ship operator in the Australia/Pacific region.